Frequently Asked Questions

 How long do payments need to be made?

-Payments must be made every fortnight for as long as you wish your plan to continue.
+Payments must be made on the frequency you choose (fortnightly, monthly, quarterly, annually). for as long as you wish your plan to continue.

 What should I do if a payment or payments are missed?